YunranChen/oldweb/about.md

 <p> I graduated from Renmin University of China in 2017, majoring in Statistics and double majoring in Economics.
 I am now completing a Master's degree in Statistical Science at Duke University.
-I am interested in network analysis and nonparametric Bayes.
-My goal is to serve as a bridge to connect various disciplines through developing statistical methods and models, and spread the concepts of statistics to the general public. </p>
+I am interested in <b>network analysis and nonparametric Bayes</b>.
+My goal is to <b>serve as a bridge</b> to connect various disciplines through developing statistical methods and models, and <b>spread the concepts of statistics</b> to the general public. </p>

 <p>I love statistics, trivia, dreams, poems and  philosophy.
 I have recorded my dreams in details since 09/26/2016.
 I am building a <a href="https://github.com/YunranChen/Daydreamer">Rabbit Hole</a> to gather dreams recently.</p>